JohnnyJayJay/instant-poll/README.md

 | `1`..`5`     | The options voters can pick from              | Format: `(<key>: )?<text>` (key: 1-15 characters, text: 1-200 characters) |
 | `multi-vote` | Whether every voter can pick multiple options | True or False                                                             |
 | `close-in`   | Number of seconds after which poll is closed  | positive number, <= 0 will be ignored                                     |

+Polls can be closed by the poll creator and people who are allowed to delete messages.

 ## Hosting
 You can host this application yourself using [Docker](https://docker.com).
 Further prerequisites: